 Clinical faculty will be hired with the appropriate degree needed to meet the standards of the discipline.
-Clinical faculty are not eligible for tenure or promotion as it pertains to other regular faculty, but there is no limit to their length of service to the College and they can advance to higher levels within the professional specialist category.
+There is no limit to their length of service to the College and they can advance to higher levels within the professional specialist category.